mwrnd/innova2_experiments/xdma_uart-to-uart/README.md

 # Innova-2 PCIe UART over XDMA Test

-Two non-blocking [UARTs](https://github.com/eugene-tarassov/vivado-risc-v/blob/v3.4.0/uart/uart.v) are connected to each other and to PCIe XDMA.
+Two non-blocking [UARTs](https://github.com/eugene-tarassov/vivado-risc-v/blob/v3.4.0/uart/uart.v) are connected to each other and through an AXI SmartConnect to XDMA PCIe.
 This is a test platform for UART over XDMA.